CLRM1/python_political_trivia/README.md

 **How to run in idle**.
 1. Download the ide Idle: https://www.python.org/downloads/.
-2. Open the python file with Idle.
+2. Open the python file with idle.
 3. Run.